 The organisational structure of the service was clearly reflected in the Service User Guide.
-The day to day operation of the agency was overseen by the manager, three team leaders and a team of care staff.
+The day to day operation of the agency was overseen by the manager and three care staff.
 In addition, the agency's on call system ensured that staff could avail of management support 24 hours a day.
-The staff member consulted with described the management team in positive terms.
+The staff member consulted with described the management team in positive terms; comments included 'they are fantastic' and 'you can go to them with anything'.